rickstaa/panda-autograsp/README.md

 Additionally you can also add the `--writable` parameter to the `run command` to receive write premissions.
 For in order of this to work you need to have the right system permissions.

 For more documentation on how to install and use singularity one is reffered to the [the singularity documentation](https://www.sylabs.io/docs/).

-### Additional Remark
-As the `panda_autograsp` ROS package is still under development you first need to be added as a collaborator to both the `panda_autograsp_ws` an the `panda_autograsp` repositories.
-The singularity recipe will therefore currently fail when you don't have the right credentials.
-If you run into problems please mail me on [rick.staa@outlook.com](mailto:rick.staa@outlook.com)